West Australian Youth Jazz Orchestra

 The West Australian Youth Jazz Orchestra (WAYJO) is an Australian youth jazz orchestra based in Perth, Western Australia.
 WAYJO has 54 jazz musicians between 14 and 25 years of age and currently presents over 55 performances a year across Australia.

 History

 The West Australian Youth Jazz Orchestra was founded in 1983.
-The original band was formed from secondary school students from the music specialist schools, young local musicians and some of the original students of the inaugural Jazz Studies course at the WA Academy of Performing Arts (WAAPA).

-By the early 1990s WAYJO had grown to two bands and by the late 1990s three bands were in operation each with its own Music Director, which remains the position today.
+The original band was formed from secondary school students from the music specialist schools, young local musicians and some of the original students of the inaugural Jazz Studies course at the Western Australian Academy of Performing Arts.
+By the early 1990s WAYJO had grown to two bands and by the late 1990s three bands were in operation each with its own music director.
 The three bands are the Composers Ensemble, the Big Band and the Swing Band.
 Each band works on specific repertoire which builds on the existing skill levels of the musicians.

-Since 2008 their Artistic Director is Mace Francis who is also Musical Director for their Wednesday Night Orchestra.
+Since 2008 the artistic director is Mace Francis who is also musical director for their Wednesday Night Orchestra.